-Take the sunset sightseeing boat tour and cruise through the scenic city, where views of the shoreline and the picturesque St. Augustine’s Lighthouse await.
+Take a sightseeing boat tour and cruise through the scenic city, where views of the shoreline and the picturesque St. Augustine’s Lighthouse await.

 What’s more, you can sip on a drink (or three) at the onboard bar, learn about all the area’s significant landmarks thanks to a live commentary as you float under the Bridge of Lions, Fountain of Youth Archaeological Park, and more.

 5 – Let yourself be dazzled by Nights of Lights

 If you’re roaming through town during the holiday season, you may notice that everything seems a little brighter.
 That’s not just the festive spirit infusing you; it’s the Nights of Lights!